Search

 € 65,00

 SCHMIDT, Julius.
 Die Steinbildwerke von Copán und Quiriguá.
 Aufgenommen von Heinrich Meye.
 Historisch erläutert und beschrieben.
 Berlin, A. Asher & Co., 1883.Large folio.
 With plan and 20 lithographed plates, in modern cloth box.
 With printed title page, preface by Alphons Stübel (3 pp.), introduction (10 pp.) and explanatory text leaf for each plate.
-Copán is an archaeological site of the Maya civilization in the Copán Department of western Honduras, not far from the border with Guatemala, Quiriguá is an ancient Maya archaeological site in the department of Izabal in south-eastern Guatemala. - (Blank margins text leaves waterstained). - With excellent plates.
+Two interesting archaeological sites of the Maya civilization depicting the stone sculptures of Copán in the Copán Department of western Honduras, not far from the border with Guatemala, and Quiriguá in the department of Izabal in south-eastern Guatemala. - (Blank margins text leaves waterstained). - With excellent plates.
 [Boeknr.: 36699 ]

 € 775,00

 SCHOMBURGK, Robert Hermann.
 The history of Barbados; comprising a geographical and statistical description of the island; a sketch of the historical events since the settlement; and an account of its geology and natural productions.
 London, Longman, Brown, Green and Longmans, 1848.Original embossed cloth, rebacked (the original spine laid down).
 With tinted lithographed title page depicting Trafalgar Square in Bridgetown, coloured map, 2 plates printed in green depicting the configuration of Polycystina and 5 tinted lithographed views.
-XX,722 pp. First edition. - This book is a classic in West Indian history.
-It is a scholarly study, in many respects still the best in the entire field, based largely on research done in the British Museum Liibrary and that of the Literary Society of Barbados.
+XX,722 pp. First edition. - Robert Hermann Schomburgk (1804-1865) was a German-born surveyor and traveller.
+In 1835-1839 he explored British Guiana for the Royal Geographical Society, and in 1840 he was appointed to define its boundaries with Brazil.
+Knighted for his work, he then visited Barbados for the Barbados General Railway Company, publishing The History of Barbados in 1848.
+This substantial work contains a great deal more than a chronological narrative of the settlement and history of the island.
+He begins with a geographical analysis, statistical information, and an examination of the political and sociological state of Barbados.
+The third part is on the geology, mineral resources, and natural history of the colony.
+Barbados was extremely important both to British imperial policies and to her economy, playing a key role in the Atlantic trade routes, particularly for sugar.
+This book is a classic in West Indian history.
+It is a scholarly study, in many respects still the best in the entire field, based largely on research done in the British Museum Library and that of the Literary Society of Barbados.
 Much use has been made of official publications, local newspapers, and information gained by personal experiences and inquiry during the author's residence in the island (Ragatz p.183). - A fine copy.Abbey, Travel, 694; Sabin 77785; Hough, The Beinecke Lesser Antilles Collection, 891.
 [Boeknr.: 36705 ]

 € 675,00